54% of bowel cancer cases each year in the UK are linked to major lifestyle and other risk factors.

 |'Sufficient' or 'convincing' evidence||

 |'Limited' or 'probable' evidence||

 International Agency for Research on Cancer (IARC) and World Cancer Research Fund/American Institute for Cancer Research (WCRF/AICR) classifications.

-a IARC classification does not specify sex, WCRF/AICR classifies evidence on alcoholic drinks as convincing for males and probable for females; b IARC classifies evidence on X radiation and gamma radiation as sufficient for colon and limited for rectum; c IARC classifies evidence on red meat as limited, WCRF/AICR classifies evidence on red meat as convincing; d WCRF/AICR classifies evidence on physical activity as stronger for colon than rectum.
+a IARC classifies evidence on X radiation and gamma radiation as sufficient for colon and limited for rectum; b WCRF/AICR classifies evidence on physical activity as convincing for colon, no conclusion was drawn for rectum.

 - Parkin DM, Boyd L, Walker LC.
 The fraction of cancer attributable to lifestyle and environmental factors in the UK in 2010.
 Summary and conclusions.
 Br J Cancer 2011; 105 (S2):S77-S81.

 - International Agency for Research on Cancer.
 List of Classifications by cancer sites with sufficient or limited evidence in humans, Volumes 1 to 119*.
 Accessed September 2017.

 - Lauby-Secretan B, Scoccianti C, Loomis D, et al. Body Fatness and Cancer--Viewpoint of the IARC Working Group.
 N Engl J Med.
 2016 Aug 25;375(8):794-8.